 What are the clinical features of intertrigo?

-The skin affected by intertrigo is inflamed, ie reddened and uncomfortable.
-It may become moist and macerated, leading to fissuring (cracks) and peeling.
+The skin affected by intertrigo is inflamed, reddened, and uncomfortable.
+The affected skin can become moist and macerated, leading to fissuring (cracks) and peeling.

 Intertrigo is due to genetic and environmental factors.

-- Flexural skin has relatively high surface temperature
+- Flexural skin has a relatively high surface temperature.

 - Moisture from insensible water loss and sweating cannot evaporate due to occlusion.